How to Blow Out a Sprinkler System

 Step 3 - Blow Out Sprinklers

 Make sure the valves are open on the zone you are blowing out.
 A closed line with pressurized air running through it can burst the pipe.
-Turn on the compressor and begin the blow out process.
+Turn on the compressor and begin the blowout process.
 Some people prefer blowing out a zone in multiple segments instead of one long blowout.
-Once the water does not appear to be exiting the sprinklers, turn off the air supply to the line, as dry air going through those pipes may create friction and general wear-and-tear.
+Once the water does not appear to be exiting the sprinklers, turn off the air supply to the line, as dry air going through those pipes may create friction and general wear and tear.
 Repeat this process for every zone, repeating zones if necessary.

 Step 4 - Drain the Backflow Preventer